codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 First we need to change the Redis connection in the `worker.py` and `__init__.py` files to ensure that they connect to the Redis Data Capsule we will create, rather than our local Redis server.

-In the `worker.py` file, replace the code there with the lines of code below:
+Replace the code in the `worker.py` file,  with the lines of code below:

 ```python
 import os